 Feature

-A Feature is a derivative entity generically dependent on multiple other entities, and emerging from a relation linking these entities.
+A Feature is a derivative entity generically dependent on multiple other entities and emerging from a relation linking these entities.
 Examples of features are holes, boundaries, geological structures, and smiles.
 A hole is derived from the containment of a space by an object.
 Boundaries derive from the relation between an object’s external and internal parts.
 Geological structures derive from the relation between rock bodies or their constituents, e.g. a contact derives from the immaterial surface between 'touching' rock bodies.
 A smile derives from an arrangement of lips, eyes and teeth on a particular face.

 Each entity in the feature’s relation is either a host for, or part of, the feature.
 Hosts are entities on which a feature depends, but are not necessarily part of the feature: e.g. the object containing the hole or having a boundary, the rock bodies that touch. the face that is smiling.
-The remaining entities in the relation are essential parts of the feature.
-They can be proper parts comprising the feature entirely, such as the complete space of a hole, the thin veneer of material fully bounding an object, or the total immaterial surface between rock bodies.
+The remaining entities in the relation are essential parts of the feature, i.e. they are mandatory but can change in time.
+They can be proper parts comprise the entire feature, such as the complete space of a hole, the thin veneer of material fully bounding an object, or the total immaterial surface between rock bodies.
 They can also be improper parts of the feature, such as lips, eyes and teeth being part of a smile at each time the smile exists.
-They can also change over time, e.g. when an object moves the hole is comprised of a different space, when an object shrinks the boundary is comprised of a different material, as rock bodies move the contacts between them are comprised of different surfaces in space, and teeth can replaced within a smile.
+They can also change over time, e.g. when an object moves the hole comprises a different space, when an object shrinks the boundary comprises of a different material, as rock bodies move the contacts between them comprise different surfaces in space, and teeth can be replaced within a smile.

 In GSO, features are categorized by type of part (Figure 5).
 An Endurant Feature has endurant essential parts, a Perdurant Feature has perdurant essential parts, and a Situation Feature has situations as essential parts.
 Then, a Nonphysical Feature has nonphysical endurant parts, such as a shape quality, e.g. a fold, a Physical Feature has physical endurant parts, e.g. a material boundary or a hole, and a Dynamic Feature has essential endurant parts, but is hosted by a perdurant, e.g. an ocean wave.
 A perdurant feature is either an Occurrence Feature having processes or events as essential parts, e.g. a winning goal or peak ground shaking, or is a Temporal Feature having time region essential parts, e.g. a pause in a process or event, a gap between them, or their start or end times (their temporal boundaries).
 These feature types will also appear as subtypes of Endurant, Perdurant, or Situation, but only on manual import of GSO-Feature.ttl, as they are excluded from Master.ttl for simplicity.